(225 ILCS 115/12)

 requirements for a single license or certificate renewal period, pursuant to

-rule, and pay the current renewal fee to restore his or her license or
+rule, and pay the current renewal fee to restore the renewal applicant's license or

 certification as provided in this Act.